Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring: Abstract

 \section{Abstract}

 Knowledge distillation is an approach to transfer information on representations from a teacher to a student by reducing their difference.
 A challenge of this approach is to reduce the flexibility of the student's representations inducing inaccurate learning of the teacher's knowledge.
-To resolve it in BERT transferring, we investigate distillation of structures of representations specified to three types: intra-feature, local inter-feature, global inter-feature structures.
+To resolve it in transferring, we investigate distillation of structures of representations specified to three types: intra-feature, local inter-feature, global inter-feature structures.
 To transfer them, we introduce \textit{feature structure distillation} methods based on the Centered Kernel Alignment, which assigns a consistent value to similar features structures and reveals more informative relations.
 In particular, a memory-augmented transfer method with clustering is implemented for the global structures.
-In the experiments on the nine tasks for language understanding of the GLUE dataset, the proposed methods effectively transfer the three types of structures and improve performance compared to state-of-the-art distillation methods.
+The methods are empirically analyzed on the nine tasks for language understanding of the GLUE dataset with Bidirectional Encoder Representations from Transformers (BERT), which is a representative neural language model.
+In the results, the proposed methods effectively transfer the three types of structures and improve performance compared to state-of-the-art distillation methods.
 Indeed, the code for the methods is available in \url{https://github.com/maroo-sky/FSD}.

+\begin{highlights} \item We adapt CKA to KD for more informative transfer of structures in BERT. \item We categorize three feature structures (intra-feature, local inter-feature, and global inter-feature structure). \item We propose their distillation methods, especially memory augmentation with clustering for global structures. \item We empirically analyze restoration rate, patterns of transferring feature structures, and task-specific properties. \item We validate practical usefulness over a wide range of language understanding tasks (GLUE benchmark). \end{highlights}